aabduvak/object-detection-setup/README.md

-# YOLOv8 Object Detection Setup 📷
+# YOLOv8 Object Detection Setup 🤖 📷

-This repository contains code and instructions for setting up an object detection system using [framework/library name, e.g., TensorFlow, PyTorch, YOLO].

 This repository facilitates the implementation of object detection using the YOLOv8 algorithm.
 Users can effortlessly run their models, and the program will automatically generate output videos in the **results** folder.
 Sample models are included for quick and easy usage.